Retreat

 The Council has a risk, resilience and recovery planning work programme in place that focuses on the identification, planning and management of its critical infrastructure assets and lifelines.
 This ensures that Council, working in partnership with iwi/Māori and the community, can make robust decisions regarding the management of infrastructure assets over the longer term, taking into account the effects of climate change.

 The Motueka Wastewater Treatment Plant (WWTP) is an example of Council’s work in planning for the managed retreat of a Council-owned infrastructure asset.
 The WWTP services Motueka, Riwaka and Kaiteriteri and is located near the coast adjacent to the Motueka River within an area expected to be vulnerable to coastal storm inundation under predicted sea level rise and river flooding.
-Rather than seeking to renew the WWTP’s resource consents at its current location when they expire, Council is considering longer-term options to relocate the Motueka WWTP inland within 15 years.
+Rather than seeking to renew the WWTP’s resource consents at its current location when they expire, Council is considering longer-term options to relocate the Motueka WWTP inland.
 Staff are working with iwi and a working group to develop a site selection framework and will present a short list of sites and discharge options to the wider community in due course.

 Related pages